Golden Ranch Farms is the largest privately owned refuge in the state of Louisiana.

 Golden Ranch, purchased from the Hwacha and Chaoucha Indians in 1744, is the largest privately owned refuge in the state of Louisiana.

-Mr. Cenac has constructed a series of flood control structures to help stop saltwater intrusion.
-Keeping saltwater out is a major task, but is necessary to protect the marsh and the entire property.
+Benny Cenac has constructed a series of flood control structures to help stop saltwater intrusion onto the ranch.
+Keeping saltwater out is a major task but is necessary to protect the marsh and the entire property.

-Besides the flood control system for the freshwater marshes the ranch has an extensive levee system to protect the heart of the property preserving this property is not only about saving what is already there it’s about saving land and wildlife habitat for many generations to come.
+Besides the flood control system for the freshwater marshes, the ranch has an extensive levee system to protect the heart of the property.
+Preserving this property is not only about saving what is already there; it’s about saving the land and wildlife habitat for many generations to come.

-Since the early 19th century, the Golden Ranch has produced sugarcane.
+Sugarcane is an important source of income at the Golden Ranch.
+Since the early 19th century, Golden Ranch has produced sugarcane.

 The sugar produced at the Golden Ranch factory in Gheens was shipped through a system of canals to Lake Salvador, then across the lake to New Orleans.

 Sugarcane production ceased for a period after the Civil War, which brought devastation to fields, buildings, and equipment.
 It wasn’t until 1883 that the Gheens brothers, owners of the candy factory in Louisville, Kentucky, began to grow sugarcane on the property.
 Some of the sugar produced was to be used in candy.
 As time went by, sugarcane production was at a minimum and the sugar factory was abandoned.
 In 1920, Charles Gheens became the sole owner of the Golden Ranch Plantation, and it was then that sugarcane was reestablished, with the land being leased to tenant farmers.